jhlothamer/godot_project_starter/README.md

 Use this function to get the InputMouseSettings object with the current sensitivity and invert_y settings.

 ##### input_settings_updated signal
-Connect to the input_settings_updated signal of the InputMapMgr singleton to be alerted when the user has updated any control setting - include the mouse settings.
+Connect to the input_settings_updated signal of the InputMapMgr singleton to be alerted when the user has updated any control setting - including the mouse settings.
 To obtain the updated mouse settings use the InputMapMgr.get_mouse_settings() function.

 ### What Scene a Button Transitions To
 The buttons have a custom property called "Scene To Load".
 Just set this to the resource path of the scene you want to transition to when the button is clicked.